tcusano/tcusano.github.io/index.md

 ## About me in brief
 I started working in IT in 1988 and since then I have been working on many different systems.
-I have been working with Oracle databases for over 20 years and I moved into DEVOPS over a year ago and I am really enjoying this new role as there are many new challeges and much more scripting.
+I have been working with Oracle databases for over 20 years and I moved into DEVOPS over a year ago.

 ## Experience in brief
 <table id="Experience" class="display">